 In order to transfer your templates to Gmail, unfortunately, you cant directly export templates to Gmail.
 Instead, you must export the raw HTML and copy it into your Gmail email.

 Having a solid way to design the look of your emails can push you in front of others in the inbox.
 Gmail users have tons of functionality within the platform.
-Adding a dedicated email template builder will let you create emails to be proud of, that will also have your own personal touch and branding.
+Using an email template builder for Gmail will let you create emails to be proud of, that will also have your own personal touch and branding.

 However, although Gmail is familiar and convenient for most, keep in mind that Gmail has its limitations.
 Given that Gmail limits the number of emails you can send daily, for sending emails in bulk it’s better to use email marketing services rather than Gmail.
 Services such as Mailchimp and GetResponse would be your best bet.